yesihaveidea/myrtille/DOCUMENTATION.md

 ## Build
 Myrtille uses C#, C++ and vanilla Javascript code (no additional libraries).
 Microsoft Visual Studio Community 2017 was used as primary development environment, using the .NET 4.5 framework.
-If you want Visual Studio to load the Myrtille setup project, you have to install the (official and free) Microsoft Visual Studio 2017 Installer Projects extension (https://marketplace.visualstudio.com/items?itemName=visualstudioclient.MicrosoftVisualStudio2017InstallerProjects).
+If you want Visual Studio to load the Myrtille setup project, you have to install the (official and free) Microsoft Visual Studio 2017 (or greater) Installer Projects extension (https://marketplace.visualstudio.com/items?itemName=visualstudioclient.MicrosoftVisualStudio2017InstallerProjects).

 The Myrtille build have the two classic solution configurations: "Debug" and "Release", on "Any CPU" platform.